timescale/docs/cloud/service-operations/maintenance.md

 <highlight type="warning">
 Your Timescale Cloud service is unavailable for use until the upgrade is complete.
 Upgrading can take up to several hours, so we recommend that you plan ahead, and upgrade during a time with low usage.
-You can also reduce downtime for upgrades by enabling replicas.
 </highlight>

 ### Recommended practices for upgrading